otitoU/codepath_prework/README.md

 A communication app that connects mentors and mentees, featuring text and video calls along with AI-driven facial analysis for personalized suggestions.

 **Features**
-2. Matching Algorithm:

-The app uses an AI-driven algorithm to match mentors with mentees based on shared interests, expertise, and goals.
-The algorithm can also consider time zones and availability for scheduling.
-3. Text and Video Chat:
+Text and Video Chat:
 Users can engage in both text and video chats within the app.
 Video calls enable face-to-face interactions, promoting deeper connections.

-4. Facial Analysis AI:
+Facial Analysis AI:
 The app employs AI to analyze the mentee's facial expressions during video calls.
 It can detect emotions, engagement levels, and attentiveness.

-5. Real-time Feedback:
+Real-time Feedback:
 The AI provides real-time feedback to mentors during video calls.
 It suggests adjustments, such as asking clarifying questions or offering encouragement.

 6. Suggested Actions:

 Based on the AI analysis, the app may suggest specific actions for mentors, like sharing relevant resources or changing the conversation approach.